top of page

 QUESTION:

 • Page 1 Balance Beam.
-For Diamond, Special Requirement #3 "Acro Series - with or without flight and one (1) Acro element with flight (isolated or series).
-Can the "And one (1) Acro flight element" be part of the Acro series, or does it need to be above and beyond the series, regardless of whether the series had a flight element or not?
+For Diamond, Special Requirement #3 "Acro Series - with or without flight and 1 Acro element with flight (isolated or series).
+Can the "And one Acro flight element" be part of the Acro series, or does it need to be above and beyond the series, regardless of whether the series had a flight element or not?

 ANSWER:

-• BALANCE BEAM - 1.
-For Diamond, Special Requirement 3 reads, "Acro Series - with or without flight - Minimum of one (1) skill must achieve or pass through vertical (excluding mount or dismount); AND one (1) Acro Flight element (Isolated or Series)"
+• Balance Beam - 1.
+For Diamond, Special Requirement 3 reads, "Acro Series - with or without flight - Minimum of one skill must achieve or pass through vertical (excluding mount or dismount); AND one (1) Acro Flight element (Isolated or Series)"

 • For clarification, BALANCE BEAM - 8 has examples of routines that fulfill SR 3.
 Routine 2 on the bottom portion of the page, indicates that SR 3 is fulfilled with Back Walkover + Flic-flac step out, with no additional acro flight elements in the routine.
 This is an example of fulfilling both parts of SR 3 with the acro flight requirement within the series, (Series).